EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 ## 3.3 Discover request

 The holder's wallet initiates a request to discover the government identity provider’s authorization server configurations, essential for PID credential issuance.

-To obtain the issuer's configurations, the wallet resolves the /.well-known/openid-credential-issuer endpoint using the credential_issuer URI found in the PID credential offer response:
+To obtain the issuer's configurations, the wallet resolves the /.well-known/openid-credential-issuer endpoint using the credential_issuer URI found in the PID credential offer response (as per EWC RFC001):

 ```http
 GET https://identity-provider.gov/.well-known/openid-credential-issuer
 ```

-Subsequently, the wallet requests the /.well-known/oauth-authorization-server endpoint to retrieve the authorization server metadata:
+Subsequently, the wallet requests the `/.well-known/oauth-authorization-server` endpoint to retrieve the authorization server metadata:

 ```http
 GET https://identity-provider.gov/.well-known/oauth-authorization-server